-There are two types of VDAs for Windows machines: VDA for Server OS and VDA for Desktop OS.
+There are two types of VDAs for Windows machines: VDA for multi-session OS and VDA for single-session OS.
 (For information about VDAs for Linux machines, see the Linux Virtual Delivery Agent documentation.)

-Before installing VDAs, you should have already installed the core components.
-You can also create the Site before installing VDAs.
+Before installing VDAs, install the core components.
+You can also create the site before installing VDAs.

 This article describes the installation wizard sequence when installing a VDA.
 Command-line equivalents are provided.
 For details, see Install using the command line.